based2/KB/network/ip_filter.md

 block from any to 13.36.225.33
 # https://threatfox.abuse.ch/browse/malware/win.bianlian/
 block from any to 13.37.127.130
+# https://red.flag.domains/posts/2024-07-02/ service-vitale[.fr] (registrar: One.com A/S) https://www.virustotal.com/gui/domain/service-vitale.fr/details
+block from any to 13.38.52.148
 # https://threatfox.abuse.ch/browse/malware/win.bianlian/
 block from any to 13.38.235.203
 # A.ch TF